Go to the main content

 Storylines

 Climate modellers, marine ecologists, and ecological modellers within PolarRES have been working together to choose an appropriate subset of the latest Earth System Models.
-The purpose of these subset is to develop highly spatially and temporally resolved climate models for the Antarctic region, using the storylines approach.
+The purpose of these subset is to develop highly spatially and temporally resolved climate models and coupled climate-ocean-ice-biogeochemistry models (both hindcast and forecast) for the Antarctic region, using the storylines approach.

-These high-resolution climate models are under construction but they will produce a range of plausible future scenarios of Antarctic climate change out to 2100, including;
+These high-resolution climate models are nearly complete and will produce a range of plausible future scenarios of Antarctic climate change out to 2100, including;

 Summer: